Menu

 Things to Do in and Around the Peruvian Amazon

-• River Cruises: Explore the Amazon River by boat, from rustic to luxury cruises.
+• Take an Amazon River cruise: Explore the Amazon River by boat, with options ranging from comfortable expedition vessels to luxury cruises, offering access to remote areas of the rainforest.

-• Visit Oxbow Lakes: Take boat trips to serene lakes for wildlife spotting and fishing.
+• Visit oxbow lakes: Take boat trips to peaceful oxbow lakes, ideal for wildlife spotting, birdwatching and occasionally fishing for piranhas.

-• Explore Manu National Park: Hike and observe rare species in one of the most biodiverse places on Earth.
+• Discover Manu National Park: Visit one of the most biodiverse places on Earth, known for its vast range of wildlife and protected rainforest habitats.

 Recommended Holidays visiting Peruvian Amazon

-Deep within Peru’s vast rainforest, the Peruvian Amazon is a vibrant ecosystem teeming with exotic wildlife, towering trees, and rich Indigenous cultures.
-At Latin Routes, we create personalised holidays so you can experience it your way—spotting colourful birds, cruising winding rivers, or learning from local communities.
-Let us plan your perfect Peruvian Amazon adventure.
+Deep within Peru’s vast rainforest, the Peruvian Amazon is a rich and diverse ecosystem, home to remarkable wildlife, towering trees and vibrant indigenous cultures.
+At Latin Routes, we create personalised holidays so you can experience it your way, whether spotting colourful birdlife, cruising along winding rivers or connecting with local communities.
+Let us design your perfect Peruvian Amazon journey, tailored to your pace and interests.

 Speak to a Travel Specialist today